 Impact on partner

-While a recipient may not qualify for NSA, YA (job seeker) or PP while engaged in industrial action, their partner may qualify for an income support payment in their own right.
+While a recipient may not qualify for JSP, YA (job seeker) or PP while engaged in industrial action, their partner may qualify for an income support payment in their own right.
 If the payment is granted, the maximum rate payable is the partnered rate.
 If it is paid in the context of industrial action, the payment must be kept under close review during the course of the dispute.
 Any strike pay received by the worker is treated as income and may affect the partner's rate.

 Act reference: SSAct section 596 Unemployment due to industrial action, section 553A Unemployment due to industrial action, section 500C Qualification affecting member of a couple-unemployment due to industrial action